Sync Salesforce objects to MoEngage

 The integration is divided into two major steps

-2. Syncs - Sync is job that runs in real time to send the specific data between the two system.
-It includes your sync type (MoEngage to Salesforce or Salesforce to MoEngage), entities to be synced and data mapping.
+2. Syncs - Sync is a job that runs in real time to send the specific data between the two systems.
+It includes your sync type (MoEngage to Salesforce or Salesforce to MoEngage), entities to be synced, and data mapping.

 Click on “App launcher”, enter “MoEngage”, and then select “MoEngage App”.